What is the Dilemma Bank?

 Collaboration with KarriereKlubben

-Karriereklubben is a podcast designed to help young professionals navigate a fast-changing job market, which can often be overwhelming.
+KarriereKlubben is a podcast designed to help young professionals navigate a fast-changing job market, which can often be overwhelming.
 We believe that this collaboration can make a real difference for students’ well-being and help them prepare and transition more smoothly from student life to working life.

 We believe that this collaboration can make a real difference for students’ well-being and help them prepare and transition more smoothly from student life to working life.

-How will the dilemmas be moderated?
+How are the dilemmas moderated?

 Selected dilemmas will be discussed in Karriereklubben’s podcast.
 Other dilemmas will receive responses from CBS students or faculty, fostering a rich exchange of insights and perspectives.